veritas-project/phase2/Fairness/README.md

 ﻿# FEAT Fairness Methodology: Predictive Underwriting Assessment

-This repository provide a Jupyter notebook and supporting code for the Predictive Underwriting case study assessment in the FEAT Fairness Principles Assessment Case Studies Document.
-Please see Section 3 of that document for the Predictive Underwriting case study assessment itself.
+This repository provides Jupyter notebooks and supporting code for the Predictive Underwriting case study assessment in the FEAT Principles Assessment Case Studies Document (Veritas Document 4).
+Please see Section 2 of that document for the Predictive Underwriting case study assessment itself.

 This code should be considered an *alpha* pre-release version.